killthekitten/kirshatrov-com/_posts/2017-02-15-class-attributes.md

 ***

 I really liked this trick when I found it, and it's the main reason why I wrote this post.
-You may want to avoid using ActiveSupport in smaller non-Rails projects, but now you know multiple options of how class-level attributes can be implemented in Ruby.
+Even if you avoid using ActiveSupport in smaller non-Rails projects, now you know multiple options of implementing class-level attributes in Ruby.